Tools Every AI Eval Engineer Should Know in 2026

 • Infrastructure visibility

-• Integration with Grafana, Datadog, and cloud stacks
+• Integration with Grafana, Datadog, cloud stacks

-OTEL connects complex AI pipelines into a single trace.
+OpenTelemetry connects complex AI pipelines into a single trace.

-Hugging Face + Open LLM Leaderboards
+2. Hugging Face & Open LLM Leaderboards

 Provides: